ag4ve/ag4ve.github.io/_tabs/about.md

 ##### Senior Systems Admin
 ###### Innotac (contract: USCIS) – Falls Church, VA _Feb_ _2016_ _–_ _July_ _2020_
- * Worked between 3 AWS accounts containing multiple VPCs each and deployments in 12-17 unique environments
+ * Worked with 3 AWS accounts containing multiple VPCs to their own Cisco CSR/DirectConnect and multiple deployments/environments
- * Designed and implemented a deployment strategy for RHEL/CentOS systems in Amazon Web Services cloud (create a shell script, cloudformation template
+ * Designed and implemented a deployment strategy for RHEL/CentOS systems in AWS (created shell scripts, cloudformation templates, updated packer scripts, chef cookbooks)
- * Managed a Chef upgrade (version 11 to 14) and repo cleanup
+ * Managed two coworkers to upgrade a large Chef environment (version 11 to 14), repo cleanup, and supermarket deployment
  * Implemented Hashicorp Vault (including OIDC sign in and AWS instance authentication for host secrets)
  * Created a chef resource (LWRP) to create iptables rules from protocol/application rule definitions and created a Splunk dashboard to show iptables log data across all servers
  * Investigated and explained or remediated security audit findings